 Foundue was originally a peasant meal to use up hard cheese and old bread and is derived from the French word fondre, meaning “to melt”.

-Prostitution is legal and workers in the “horizontal business sector” are required to pay Swiss income tax.
+Prostitution is legal in Switzerland.
+Hence, employees in the so called “horizontal business sector” are required to pay Swiss income tax.

 Some Swiss prisons use pink walls to calm the inmates, such as this one in Pfäffikon: